Bartender: Kevin Spacey ‘Grabbed My Penis’

 The groping incident was just the latest in a series of revelations about Spacey’s alleged predatory activities since Star Trek: Discovery actor Anthony Rapp accused Spacey of trying to force himself on him when Rapp was 14 in 1986.

 The encounter at the party was not the last unpleasant experience Nixon had with Spacey.
-The former bartender told the BBC Spacey cornered him again a couple of weeks later at a cast party at the bar where Nixon worked.
+The former bartender told the BBC that Spacey cornered him again a couple of weeks later at a cast party at the bar where Nixon worked.

 Nixon said when he went to the basement to restock, heard steps behind him, turned and saw Spacey had followed him.

-The actor grabbed the waistband of Nixon’s pants and said, “I can make it up to you,” according to Nixon’s account.
+The actor allegedly grabbed the waistband of Nixon’s pants and said, “I can make it up to you,” according to Nixon’s account.

-Nixon brushed past Spacey and went back upstairs.
 When Spacey again approached Nixon at the bar, “I told him in no uncertain terms where he could go,” Nixon told the BBC.

 The interview marked the first time Nixon had told his story.